tanghaibao/jcvi/README.rst

     python jcvi/formats/fasta.py

-Please note: the first time you run this, it will likely ask for the locations of some utility programs.
+Please note: the first time you run, certain module will likely ask for locations of some utility programs.
 They are only required for certain functions - so you can just hit Enter through.
 For example, I went through these setups::